 It started with my 2016 trip to Kerala.
-It was then when I explored the southern most state of India.
-In 2017, it was a quick visit to North Eastern state of Meghalaya where I experienced the wettest region on earth near Cherrapunjee.
-In 2017 itself, it was a ten days trip to Srinagar and Ladakh in the north most state Jammu & Kashmir.
-The mighty Karakoram with mightier Himalayas were a treat to eyes.
+It was then when I explored the southernmost state of India.
+In 2017, it was a quick visit to the North-Eastern state of Meghalaya where I experienced the wettest region on earth near Cherrapunjee.
+In 2017 itself, it was a ten days trip to Srinagar and Ladakh in the northmost state of Jammu & Kashmir.
+The mighty Karakoram with mightier Himalayas were a treat to the eyes.
 It makes one feel so insignificant, so minuscule, so tiny.
-Spending hours in oxygen deprived Khardungla pass was a nightmare, which I luckily survived.
+Spending hours in oxygen-deprived Khardungla pass was a nightmare, which I luckily survived.
 India had offered a plethora of cultures and weather whilst on these trips.
-The backwaters of Kerala, the rains and greenery of North East, the bone chilling cold of North.
-Now, it was turn to explore the White Desert of Kutch, the fourth and last corner of India.
+The backwaters of Kerala, the rains and greenery of North East, the bone-chilling cold of North.
+Now, it was my turn to explore the White Desert of Rann of Kutch, the fourth and last corner of India.

 It was almost 15.00 hrs when we reached Aaina Mahal navigating through narrow lanes of Bhuj.
 The so called Mahal was in a dilapidated state and left to fend for itself.
 A very sorry state of affairs.

 We enjoyed a quick cup of tea and started for Mandvi beach.
 The road to the beach was double laned and had steady traffic.
 By the time we parked our Hexa near the beach, it was almost 16.45 hrs.
-Cool breeze was blowing and the weather had turned salubrious.
-Me and Ansh quickly changed into shorts and raced towards water.
-There were plethora of options at the beach…camel ride, giant wheel ride, sand scooter ride and Jet ski.
-We opted for sand scooter ride which my kid enjoyed a lot.
-We enjoyed a quick munching of snacks and clicked amazing pics with sunset backdrop.
-The canvas of sky looks fabulous when crimson rays penetrate deep into the sky, bleeding red across the horizon.
+A cool breeze was blowing and the weather had turned salubrious.
+I and Ansh quickly changed into shorts and raced towards the water.
+There were a plethora of options at the beach…camel ride, giant wheel ride, sand scooter ride, and Jetski.
+We opted for a sand scooter ride which my kid enjoyed a lot.
+We enjoyed a quick munching of snacks and clicked amazing pics with a sunset backdrop.
+The canvas of the sky looks fabulous when crimson rays penetrate deep into the sky, bleeding red across the horizon.
 In one word…indescribable.

 Soon it was sunset and we started back for Bhuj.
 We decided to have dinner at Hotel Prince before heading to our hotel – Nishansh Homestay.
 At Hotel Prince, North Indian food was available which we were dearly missing.
 We ate to our heart’s content.
-Food was delicious and reasonably priced.
+The food was delicious and reasonably priced.
 Finally, we reached our homestay by 20.30 hrs.
-The huts were round in shape and were well decorated in Gujarati Cultural paintings and artefacts.
+The huts were round in shape and were well decorated in Gujarati Cultural paintings and artifacts.
 Rooms were impeccably clean and linens were spotless.
-Tea served was okayish though.
+The tea served was okayish though.
 We called it a day by 22.00 hrs after briefly planning the next day.

-The permit to Rann was easy to get as we all had our ID cards ready.
-The BSF jawan checked our permit and allowed us to take our car till parking zone.
-The sun was right above our head when we parked the car and walked towards Rann main gate.
+The permit to Rann of Kutch was easy to get as we all had our ID cards ready.
+The BSF jawan checked our permit and allowed us to take our car to the parking zone.
+The sun was right above our head when we parked the car and walked towards Rann of Kutch’s main gate.
 We negotiated the rates for a camel cart at Rs 1000, which took us to the white desert.
-We all were wearing bright clothes, which against the white backdrop of salt desert were looking fantabulous.
+Since we all were wearing bright clothes, which against the white backdrop of the salt desert were looking fantabulous, the backdrop for pics was perfect.
 We clicked some amazing pictures and collected fond memories of the place.
 My kid found a small pothole of water, which when I tasted was salty.
 Dr. Arya scrapped the ground surface and collected some fresh rock salt, which again we tasted and found salty.

 क्षमाशील हो रिपु-समक्ष